glotzerlab/signac-dashboard/README.md

         return [{'name': 'My Module', 'content': render_template('path/to/template.html')}]
 ```

-### Statepoint
+### Statepoint Parameters

-The statepoint module shows the key-value pairs in the statepoint.
+The `StatepointList` module shows the key-value pairs in the statepoint.

 ```python
 sp_mod = StatepointList()
 ```

-### Document
+### Job Document

-The document module shows the key-value pairs in the job document, with long values optionally truncated (default is no truncation).
+The `DocumentList` module shows the key-value pairs in the job document, with long values optionally truncated (default is no truncation).

 ```python
 doc_mod = DocumentList(max_chars=140)  # Output will be truncated to one tweet length